tomerfiliba/plumbum/docs/_news.rst

 * **2015.07.17**: Version 1.5.0 released.
 This release brings a host of bug fixes, code cleanups and some experimental new features (be sure to check the changelog).
-Also, say hi to `Henry Schreiner <https://github.com/henryiii>`_, who has joined as a collaborator of the project.
+Also, say hi to `Henry Schreiner <https://github.com/henryiii>`_, who has joined as a member of the project.

   .. note:: ``setenv`` has been renamed ``with_env``